Devoxx4Kids-NPO/littil-infrastructure/README.md

 ## AWS Account
 - Create an AWS Root account
-- Create IAM user for cdk bootstrap and a role for deployments:
+- Bootstrap the CDK in the AWS account for required regions:
-    - Create a cloudformation stack named "Cdk-Facilities" with `cf-cdk-facilities.yml`
+    - Create a cloudformation stack named "Cdk-Bootstrap" with `cf-cdk-bootstrap.yml`
-    - Generate an access key for user `LITTIL-<country>-<env>-Cdk` and bootstrap eu-west-1 and us-east-1 (for ACM)
+    - Generate an access key for user `LITTIL-<country>-<env>-Cdk`
+    - Bootstrap regions (eu-west-1 for resources and us-east-1 for ACM)
+- Create a role per repository to allow CDK deployments
+  - Create a cloudformation stack named "Cdk-<Github-repo-name>" per Github repository with `cf-cdk-github-repository.yml`